Do SARS officials actually know the law they are asked to apply?

 SARS' response to the request for a remission is startling, to say the least.
 SARS alleged that the request for remission was invalid, because it did not comply with unspecified sections of the Act.
 Furthermore, the response identified numerous tax periods, in respect of which SARS alleged that “the request for remission could not be presented to the penalty committee, as the capital amount had not been paid”.

 In my opinion, there are a number of difficulties with SARS response.
-Firstly, it does not refer to the particular sections of the Act, on which SARS relies for its allegation that the request is invalid.
+Firstly, it did not refer to the particular sections of the Act, on which SARS relies for its allegation that the request is invalid.
 There is indeed no section of the Act, which grants SARS the discretion, to deem such a request to be invalid.

-In the light of the grounds, advanced by the taxpayer for its request for a remission, it appears that SARS failed to read the request and simply chose any reason to arrive at its decision.
+In the light of the grounds advanced by the taxpayer for its request for a remission, it appears that SARS failed to read the request and simply chose any reason to arrive at its decision.

 The Act confirms that, where SARS decides not to remit a penalty, the taxpayer is entitled to object to that decision.
 However, in this case, SARS has chosen to declare the request invalid, instead of deciding not to remit the penalty.
 Consequently, the taxpayer cannot invoke the objection procedure to challenge SARS' decision that the request is invalid.